Lisa Hurtig: Club career

 Hurtig started playing football in Delsbo IF and then went to IF Team Hudik.
 In 2005, she was recruited by Sundsvalls DFF.
 Hurtig played 43 games for the club in Norrettan over two seasons.

 Before the 2007 season, Hurtig went to Bälinge IF.
 She made her debut in the Damallsvenskan during her time at the club and played a total of 32 matches.
 Before the 2009 season, Hurtig signed for Umeå Södra.
 In total, she played five seasons for the club.

 In February 2014, Hurtig was recruited by Umeå IK.
 In March 2015, she was named team captain for the club.
 In December 2016, Hurtig was signed by Linköpings FC.
 In November 2017, Hurtig extended her contract at the club by one year.
 In October 2018, she extended her contract by two years.
 After the 2020 season, Hurtig retired.

 Personal life

 She married Lina Hurtig, a teammate at Linköpings FC and also a member of the Sweden national team.
-On March 2021, Lisa announced she was pregnant with the couple's first child.
+In March 2021, Lisa announced she was pregnant with the couple's first child.
 On June 11, 2021, Lisa gave birth to the couples 1st child.
-On October 2024, both Lisa and Lina announced Lisa was pregnant with the couple’s second child.
+In October 2024, both Lisa and Lina announced Lisa was pregnant with the couple's second child.
 On 2 December 2024, Lina announced that Lisa had given birth to their second child which the gender hasn't been revealed as of yet.